 Qdrant API on YDB

-Qdrant‑compatible REST API service for storing and searching vectors in YDB with exact or approximate KNN search — no separate vector database cluster.
+Qdrant‑compatible REST API service and Node.js library for storing vectors in YDB with exact top‑k search over a global one-table layout — no separate vector database cluster.

 Public demo Qdrant base URL:

-http://ydb-qdrant.tech:8080Checking…Ideal as a drop‑in Qdrant base URL for IDE agents (Roo Code, Cline) and RAG services on YDB.
+http://ydb-qdrant.tech:8080Checking…Ideal as a drop‑in Qdrant base URL for IDE agents (Roo Code, Cline), RAG services, and million‑vector YDB-backed collections.

 Why YDB‑Qdrant